vezzolter/DSA/Algorithms/Recursion/Fibonacci/Fibonacci.md

-## Recursive Paragidm
+## Recursive Paradigm
-Technically speaking, Fibonnaci sequence can be implemented using both iterative and recursive approach.
-For that particular problem iterative solutions are often preferred over recursive ones (due to space complexity, performance, readabillity, stack overflow, optimization limitations).
+Technically speaking, Fibonacci sequence can be implemented using both iterative and recursive approach.
+For that particular problem iterative solutions are often preferred over recursive ones (due to space complexity, performance, readability, stack overflow, optimization limitations).
 Talking about last one, it is considered more efficient to use memoization or dynamic programming techniques to store previously computed Fibonacci numbers and avoid redundant calculations.
 However it is important to note that the chosen implementation deliberately emphasizes the recursive paradigm for clarity and instructional purposes.